-Our future business prospects depend in part on our ability to develop and commercialize new products and services, such as the Maestro Brain Model, the ClearPoint Prism Neuro Laser Therapy System, Pre-Clinical Development Services for Pharmaceutical Partners, and the Robotic-Assisted Navigation system.
+Our future business prospects depend in part on our ability to develop and commercialize new products and services, such as the Maestro Brain Model, the ClearPoint Prism Neuro Laser Therapy System, SmartFrame OR, and preclinical development and device development services for pharmaceutical partners.
 New technologies, techniques or products could emerge from competitors that might offer better combinations of price and performance than our products and services.
 It is important that we anticipate changes in technology and market demand, as well as customer preferences and practices, to successfully commercialize new technologies to meet our prospective customers' needs on a timely and cost-effective basis.